8pz/ren-options-trader/README.md

    - The program provides access to both a live and a paper account, allowing the user to test their configs and analysts first before putting anything on the line.
 All trade data is exported to a csv.
 - A risky trade? contracts too expensive? -- Keyword and auto position sizing
    - The program can automatically detect certain keywords in order to not enter a trade or enter half sized.
 It can automatically determine how many contracts to buy based off a limit as long as the contract size doesn't deceed/exceed a limit.
+- Extensive logging
+   - The program provides detailed logs, allowing you to understand exactly how the system works and improve on your configs.

 ## Video demonstration